diyhue/diyHue/README.md

  - fix scheduler delete bug
  - add cron job file, now "My routines" from application are working.
 Still issues with "Wake up" and "Go to sleep"
- - add rgbw sketch for "Dream Color" wifi RGBW bulb 07-Apr-2017
+ - add rgbw sketch for "Dream Color" wifi RGBW bulb

+07-Apr-2017
  - Major changes and improvements.
 Color processing is made now by light instead of bridge, for this reason lights must be also updated.
- - Was created first sensor concept skech that run in light sleep mode.
+ - Was created first sensor concept skech that run in deep sleep mode.

 Contributions are welcomed
 Credits: probonopd